5 The Origin Interface

 - Shortcut menu commands: Many commands are available from shortcut menus.
 To open a shortcut menu, right-click on an Origin object (worksheet window, graph axis, text object, etc.).
 Only pertinent menu commands will show.

 - Collapsible menus: By default, main and shortcut menus in Origin are "collapsed", meaning they display an abbreviated set of commands.
 When you use a menu item which isn't included, it is added to the menu.
-If you prefer to always see full menus, click Tools: Options > Miscellaneous tab and clear the Enable Collapsible Menus box.
+If you prefer to always see full menus, click Preferences: Options > Miscellaneous tab and clear the Enable Collapsible Menus box.

-- Most frequently used analysis menu commands: Most-recently used menu commands will appear at the bottom of the analysis menus (Worksheet, Analysis, Statistics, Image, etc.).
+- Most recently used analysis menu commands: Most-recently used menu commands will appear at the bottom of the analysis menus (Worksheet, Analysis, Statistics, Image, etc.).
 This gives you quick access to tools when performing repeat operations.

 - Custom Menu Organizer: Since Origin 8.1, Origin users have been able to use the Custom Menu Organizer to add or remove menu items.
 To learn more, see the chapter Customizing Origin, later in this Guide.

-Customize Toolbar dialog box (View: Toolbars) to control toolbar display and reset or reinitialize toolbars.
+Use the Customize Toolbar dialog box (View: Toolbars) to control toolbar display and reset or reinitialize toolbars.

 - Customize toolbar button appearance: Use controls on the Options tab of the Customize Toolbars dialog box to modify button and toolbar appearance.

 - Dock/Float a toolbar: Toolbars can be undocked and made to float on the workspace.
 To float a toolbar, hover over the left-end of the toolbar.
 When the pointer becomes a four-headed arrow, drag the toolbar off of the toolbar space.
 To return the toolbar to its former docked position, double-click the toolbar title bar.